-The Rank Risk Index shows a clear spike on the February 1 and February 2nd.
+The Rank Risk Index shows a clear spike on February 1st and February 2nd.
 While it doesn’t appear to be as large as the January Google update, it does stand out.

 The Flux chart at SERPmetrics is even more interesting.
-It shows an even more significant level of volatility than the January update, with it continue throughout the entire first week of February.
+It shows an even more significant level of volatility than the January update, with it continuing throughout the entire first week of February.

-The MozCast weather report similarly shows the volatility continuing throughout the first week of February, although their chart only shows up until the 5 February.
-The spike on the 5 February is particularly interesting and supports SERPmetrics.
+The MozCast weather report similarly shows the volatility continuing throughout the first week of February, although their chart only shows up until February 5th.
+The spike on the February 5th is particularly interesting and supports SERPmetrics.

-The Google Grump rating shows an initial spike on the 1st and 2 February, but also another more significant spike on the 7 February.
+The Google Grump rating shows an initial spike on the 1st and 2 February, but also another more significant spike on February 7th.

 Chatter in the SEO community

 The majority of the chatter in the SEO community took place on the 1st and 2 February.
 Unfortunately, at present, there is very little chatter about the more recent spike over the last couple of days.

 The first significant chatter relates to a long forum thread on BlackHatWorld (currently six pages).
 Here are the take-aways:

 User “beingink” started the thread, questioning whether newly expiring or expired domains are refusing to index, with suspicion of a new age filter being applied:

 Anyone noticing that new domains expiring/expired are just refusing to index.
 Like a new age filter on re archived sites.
 Just wondering if its only me or somebody else experiencing this too.